Trainee Mentor Requirements

-- Registering for and attending BIOC 533, a winter quarter seminar on research ethics (meets for 6 one-hour sessions during winter quarter).
+- Registering for, attending, and passing BIOC 533, a winter quarter seminar on research ethics (meets for 6 one-hour sessions during winter quarter).

 - AND obtaining a minimum of two additional hours of research ethics training, for at total of at least 8 hours.
 This can be done by attending sessions of the summer Biomedical Research Integrity Lecture Series or by participating in other seminars, lectures, formal discussions held either at UW or FHCRC that cover the required topics (see this NIH page for specific topics)

 - Any trainee who is not expecting to graduate within four years after the completion of their research ethics training is required to attend the Biomedical Research Integrity events again as refresher, for an additional 8 hours of training.

 - A trainee must create an Individual Development Plan (IDP), discuss it with his or her PI, and report these activities to MBTG.
 NIH guidelines call for all NIH funded graduate students to have an IDP.
 The UW Graduate School has guidelines for creating an IDP that you may find helpful.

 These requirements are also listed with the instructions for the mentor’s letter of recommendation.

 - The Molecular Biophysics Training Grant does not provide research funding.
 An applicant’s faculty mentor must have sufficient support to underwrite necessary supplies, equipment, and other expenses.

 - A trainee’s faculty mentor must agree to participate in BPSD 520 as a presentation reviewer at least once per quarter and attend the annual retreat.

 - A trainee’s faculty mentor must agree to serve on the MBTG Trainee Selection Committee up to two times in the five years following the appointment of the trainee.